The 2022-23 Jing Mei Community Handbook contains important information about our daily operations and BSD Policies/Procedures:

 No school employee, student, or volunteer may engage in reprisal or retaliation against a targeted student, witness, or other person who brings forward information about an alleged act of harassment, intimidation or bullying.
 Retaliation is prohibited and will result in appropriate discipline.

-Safety is one of our district’s top priorities, that’s why we’re now using Safe Schools Alert, a tip reporting system that allows students, staff, and parents to submit safety concerns to our administration four different ways:
+Safe Schools Alert is a tip reporting system that allows students, staff, and parents to submit safety concerns to our administration four different ways:

 - Phone: 324.3875